5 Best FREE Parental Control Apps in 2022| PC, iPhone & Android

 Putting the creepiness aside for a minute, they can use this data either to target your kids with advertising or outright sell the data to their partners or third-party marketers.
 This is one of the main reasons it’s always safer to pay a small price per month for a product knowing that no one will use your child as a product.

 Security Fears with Free Parental Control Apps

 Let’s say, for example, that we’re dealing with a company that isn’t interested in making money.
 They are ideological and just want to help parents.
 Ask yourself this question – would you invest money in a product that you’re giving away for free?
 Well, neither would these guys.
 They aren’t securing or encrypting their servers, leading to the potential for massive data.
 The hackers who steal this data can use it to commit identity theft, fraud, cyberbullying, blackmail, and more.

 This is one of the main reasons I don’t recommend using a free Parental Control app.
-If you’re really on a budget but see the importance of having control over your kid’s phones and computers – get Qustodio and take advantage of its 30-day money-back guarantee.
+If you’re really on a budget but see the importance of having control over your kid’s phones and computers – get Qustodio and take advantage of its 30-day free trial.
 This way, at least you’ll have a strong sample size of how often your children use their phones, the apps they use, the websites they visit, and where they go.
 You can use this information to create a plan with your kids to make sure they are acting smart and safe online.

 Free Parental Control Apps You Should Avoid – Hint: They Come Built-In with Most Devices

 There are several free parental control apps that come from large, reputable companies.
 These companies have invested in security and seem to have decent features.
 I’m referring to Microsoft Family, Apple’s Screen Time, and Google Family Link.
 These programs and apps are developed by the very companies whose technology is on the device, and one would think they would easily have a complete set of features.